-Ashland Food Co-op owners voted on four open seats for the 7-member Board of Directors.
+Ashland Food Co-op owners voted on five open seats for the 7-member Board of Directors.
 Three proposed bylaw changes were also approved in this year's voting.

 Click a name below to read their position statements and biography.
 Bylaw changes can also be reviewed below.

 |New Board Members||Bylaw changes|

 |Lisa Beam||Bylaw change #3|

 A strong and nimble co-op is the result of a strong and nimble board of directors.
 The board exists to support and accomplish the mission, purpose and goals of the cooperative.
 A well functioning board conducts purposeful meetings using a clear and understandable process.

 Ashland Food Co-op faces critical decisions about growth, community engagement, and maintaining a strong position in the marketplace.
 Deliberations must be done in an environment of mutual respect and support.
 Board members will need a shared commitment to the cooperative principles and values, as well as a holistic viewpoint about fulfilling the needs of the Co-op, the community, and our owners.